-This past Monday, Bob and I loaded up at 6:00 a.m. with a friend, Dan Stringer, and headed out to the Pawnee Grasslands for a day of birdwatching.
+This past Monday, Bob and I loaded up at 6:00 a.m. with a friend, Dan Stringer, and headed out for Birding Pawnee National Grasslands.
 Well, of course, this was an exucse to make it a food event also.
 I mean, after all, ya have to eat too.

 A few weeks ago, I was watching Ina Garten, Barefoot Contessa on the Food Network.
 She was packing a picnic lunch for a group of her friends.
 What caught my eye besides the food were the containers she used.
 Tangerine lunch bags, with matching Chinese take out containers for the side dish, parchment paper to wrap sandwiches.
 I must say, it was quite impressive.
 So, I headed over to the Container Store for my items.
 I bought clear plastic gift bags, matching Chinese take-out containers, lime green and black and white checkered tissue paper.

 I decided on a sandwich I call “The Spaniard” a side of simple pasta salad and of course a Granny Smith Apple to match the lime green paper.